Day 1 - Los Angeles

 Day 6 - Las Vegas

-Head out of the Grand Canyon and cross the western deserts of Arizona to Las Vegas, which takes around four hours.
-Along the way, you'll drive along a section of the famous Route 66, stopping in at the eccentric township of Seligman.
-The total drive will take around five hours.
-Las Vegas may be the gambling capital of the world, but there's plenty to do if gambling isn't your thing.
+Today we drive for about five hours to Las Vegas.
+This may be the gambling capital of the world, but there's plenty to do if gambling isn't your thing.
 Hit the shops, feel your stomach drop on a rooftop roller coaster or simply stroll along the Strip, soaking up the glitz and gaudiness.
 In the evening, perhaps feast on an 'all you can eat' buffet, check out one of the many shows on offer or party the night away in a Vegas nightclub.

 You'll have another day to further enjoy the delights of Las Vegas.
 Use the opportunity to find a swimming pool to relax by, have a crack at black jack, check out a show or just soak up the craziness that is Vegas.
 You may also choose to go on an optional adventure on the infamous Las Vegas Roller Coaster.